Ulva Seaweed is used for Rare Earth Mineral Extraction.

 The Oceans are full of tiny particles of Rare Earth Elements.

-It is our mission to help capture these valuable resources by utilising our knowledge of various types of macroalgae and farming techniques.
+It is our mission to help capture these valuable resources by leveraging our knowledge of various macroalgae and farming techniques.

-Certain areas around the UK coastline hold many minute particles of REEs.
+Certain areas around the UK coastline and different parts of the world hold many minute particles of REEs.
 The specific rare earth minerals that Ulva and other macroalgae absorb include:

 Lanthanum (La)